symfony/symfony-docs/cookbook/logging/monolog_console.rst

 verbosity and log level.
 In the given example it will also show notices in normal verbosity mode (instead of warnings only).
-Additionally, it will only use messages logged with the custom ``my_channel`` channel and it changes the display style via a custom formatter.
-See also the :doc:`reference/configuration/monolog` for more information:
+Additionally, it will only use messages logged with the custom ``my_channel`` channel and it changes the display style via a custom formatter (see the :doc:`MonologBundle reference </reference/configuration/monolog>` for more information):

 .. configuration-block::